constancehermit/LearnGatling/Exercise_00/README.md

 # Exercise 0: Running the Simulation
 > I've included a run_simulation script to simplify things by hiding all the docker stuff.
 Fire and forget or go deeper, it's up to you! (:

-## Learning Goal
+## Learn How To...
-- Understand how to compile your code and run the simulation
+- Compile your code & run the simulation

 ## Exercises